2016 Major League Baseball postseason: (AL2) Cleveland Indians vs. (NL1) Chicago Cubs

 This World Series featured the two teams with the longest championship droughts in the league - the Cubs' last championship came in 1908, while the Indians' last title was in 1948.
-In what is considered by many to be one of the greatest World Series ever played, the Cubs defeated the Indians in seven games to win their first title in 108 years, officially ending the Curse of the Billy Goat.
+In what is considered by many to be one of the greatest World Series ever played, the Cubs defeated the Indians in seven games to win their first title in 108 years, officially ending the Curse of the Billy Goat and the longest championship drought in North American sports.
 The Cubs became the sixth team in World Series history to overcome a 3–1 series deficit to win the title, and the first team to do so since the Kansas City Royals in 1985.

-In Cleveland, the Indians took Game 1 in a 6-0 shutout, while in Game 2, the Cubs prevailed by a 5-1 score to win their first World Series game since 1945 and even the series headed back to Chicago.
-In the first World Series game played at Wrigley Field since 1945, the Indians, with help from four pitchers - Josh Tomlin, Andrew Miller, Bryan Shaw, and Cody Allen, shut out the Cubs by a 1-0 score to take a 2-1 series lead.
-The Indians then took Game 4 by a 7-2 score to go up 3-1 in the series.
-In Game 5, the Cubs prevailed by a 3-2 score thanks to excellent pitching performances from Jon Lester and Aroldis Chapman to win their first home World Series game since 1945 and send the series back to Cleveland.
-In Game 6, the Cubs blew out the Indians, 9-3, to force a seventh game, and also made National League history as Jake Arrieta became the first NL starting pitcher to win two road games in a single World Series since Bob Gibson in 1967.
+In Game 1, Corey Kluber pitched six shutout innings as the Indians won 6-0.
+In Game 2, Jake Arrieta and the Cubs bullpen held the Indians to just one run as the Cubs prevailed to win their first World Series game since 1945 and even the series headed back to Chicago.
+In the first World Series game played at Wrigley Field since 1945, the Indians, with help from four pitchers - Josh Tomlin, Andrew Miller, Bryan Shaw, and Cody Allen, shut out the Cubs by a 1–0 score to take a 2–1 series lead.
+In Game 4, Kluber went another six innings as the Indians prevailed in a blowout win to take a 3–1 series lead.
+In Game 5, Jon Lester pitched six strong innings and Aroldis Chapman stopped a rally by the Indians as the Cubs won their first home World Series game since 1945, sending the series back to Cleveland.
+In Game 6, the Cubs blew out the Indians to force a seventh game, and also made National League history as Arrieta became the first NL starting pitcher to win two road games in a single World Series since Bob Gibson in 1967.

 Game 7 was the most notable contest of the series - the Indians, thanks to a 2-run home run from Rajai Davis, tied the game at six runs a piece.
 The game went into extra innings, and was then hit with a rain delay for 17 minutes.
-The Cubs then scored two runs in the top of the tenth.
-The Indians scored one more run in the bottom of the tenth to cut the Cubs' lead to one, but Kris Bryant picked up an infield ground ball and threw it to Anthony Rizzo, securing the title for the Cubs.
+When play resumed in the top of the tenth, an RBI double from Ben Zobrist and an RBI single from Miguel Montero put the Cubs back in the lead for good.
+The Indians scored one more run in the bottom of the tenth to cut the Cubs' lead to one thanks to an RBI single from Davis, but Kris Bryant picked up an infield ground ball and threw it to Anthony Rizzo, securing the title for the Cubs.
+This was the first Game 7 won by the Cubs in franchise history, having previously lost in their last two seventh game appearances, in the 1945 World Series and the NLCS in 2003.